oreqizer/oreqizer/content/the-math-of-fitness/index.md

 well rounded our fitness will be! :muscle:

 All three lifts of **powerlifting** — the _squat_, _deadlift_ and _bench press_,
-together with the _strict press_, are awesome for developing both strength and hypertrophy.
+together with the _strict press_ and other barbell lifts, are awesome for developing both strength and hypertrophy.
 As barbell movements, they're highly loadable and have great carryover to other movements.

 The sport of **weightlifting** has the most loadable barbell power movements out of all disciplines.
 The _clean & jerk_ and _snatch_ require great mobility and